t1o2m3e4k5/rag-confluence/README.md

-# Design and Implementation of an Application Leveraging Retrieval-Augmented Generation and Large Language Models for Searching and Presenting Information from a Confluence Knowledge Base
+# Design and Implementation of an Application Leveraging RAG and LLMs for Searching and Presenting Information from a Confluence Knowledge Base

 ## Academic Context
 This project is a postgraduate thesis in Artificial Intelligence – Machine Learning studies at WSB Merito University in Gdańsk.

 ## Project Overview
-This project implements a Retrieval-Augmented Generation (RAG) system that enhances information retrieval from Confluence knowledge bases using Large Language Models (LLMs).
+This project implements a Retrieval-Augmented Generation (RAG) system that enhances information retrieval from Confluence knowledge base using Large Language Models (LLMs).

+## Key Features

+### Agentic RAG Approach
+The application uses an agentic RAG approach.
+This mechanism enables iterative communication with the embedding model – for example, it runs the vector search, evaluates the relevance of results, and if information is missing, it automatically generates a new search query and repeats the step.

+### Conversation Memory
+Additionally, the application remembers the conversation history with the user (according to the `thread_id` parameter).

+### Hybrid Vector Search
+Another feature is the hybrid approach to vector search, which allows filtering results using metadata.
+Currently, in the vector database, the following metadata is stored in a JSONB type column: `id`, `when`, `title`, `author`, `source`, `space_key`, `last_modified`.
+Adding additional fields is straightforward.

 ## Architecture